krakend/krakend-documentation/extending/check-plugin.md

 Version: {{< product latest_version >}}

-Validates that the active configuration file has a valid syntax to run the service.
-Change the configuration file by using the --config flag
+Checks your plugin dependencies are compatible and proposes commands to update your dependencies.

 Usage:
- {{< product check_plugin_command >}} [flags]
+  krakend {{< product latest_version >}} [flags]

 Examples:
-{{< product check_plugin_command >}} -g 1.17.0 -s ./go.sum
+ krakend {{< product latest_version >}} -g 1.19.0 -s ./go.sum -f

 Flags:
-  -f, --format        Dump the commands to update
-  -g, --go string     The version of the go compiler used for your plugin (default "1.17.11") -h, --help          help for check-plugin
+  -f, --format        Shows fix commands to update your dependencies -g, --go string     The version of the go compiler used for your plugin (default "1.22.11") -h, --help          help for check-plugin
-  -l, --libc string   Version of the libc library used -s, --sum string    Path to the go.sum file to analize (default "./go.sum")
+  -l, --libc string   Version of the libc library used -s, --sum string    Path to the go.sum file to analyze (default "./go.sum")
 {{< /terminal >}}

 ## Flags